Nebius Group N.V.

 What are the main risks of holding NBIS?

-Based on the analysis of NBIS, here are the key risks of holding the stock, ordered by importance:
+Of course.
+Based on the provided data, here are the key risks of holding NBIS stock, ordered by importance.

 What is the price forecast for NBIS in 2026?